Boston Marathon returns to springtime spot for 126th running - NewsBreak

 “It’s still not quite normal, but it’s a lot closer to normal,” he said.

-The Boston Athletic Association is marking the 50th anniversary of the women's division, when Nina Kuscsik became the first official women's winner.
-(The actual first woman to finish the race was Bobbi Gibb, who was among the unofficial runners known as bandits.)
+The Boston Athletic Association is marking the 50th anniversary of the first official women’s division , though the eight women who lined up alongside the men that year were not the first ones to run the race.

-Valerie Rogosheske, who finished sixth in '72, said she was planning to hide in the bushes and run as a bandit before women got the go-ahead a few weeks before the race.
-She is running this year with her daughters, and serve as the honorary starter for the women’s elite field.

-“There was just this feeling of, ‘Boy, we’re going to do this.
-No one can drop out.
-There are eyes upon us,'" she said at the starting line on Monday.
-“Many people didn’t think we should be running a marathon.
-So that’s why we really felt that pressure but opportunity as well to finish this marathon.”

 Kenya’s Benson Kipruto won the men’s race in October and will try to defend his title.